thenumbernine/GalacticRotationCurves_2021Ludwig/README.md

 Seems the paper isn't very clear where it gets its graphs from (no explicit description of the rotation curve graph whatsoever) or on what equation the parameters that it lists are used in.

+Errors I think I've found:
+* NGC 3115 y0 = 4.0 instead of 0.4 makes the graph look correct.
+Especially since NGC 3198 has a value of 8.0, in the same range.
+* Eqn 9.1b says `r / r0` but should say `r / reff` ... and maybe have a finally piecewise segment for `se`.

 ### NGC 1560 ###